 1. Clarify your vision and purpose (make your website clear and concise)

 The first thing we’ll start with is the reason you’re creating a website.
 The purpose will dictate the design and the types of pages you’re going to build.

-For example, a website that’s built to enhance your in-person classes will look different than that of someone who tutors on a freelance basis.
+For example, a website that’s built to enhance (or offer an alternative) to your in-person classes will look different than that of someone who tutors on a freelance basis.